-- 11.1 11.2 required for currently contracted QHP Issuers.
-All questions required for new Applicant entrants. - 11.1 Applicant must provide an overview of its system, data model, vendors, anticipate changes key personnel and interface partners.
+Questions 11.1 - 11.2 are required for currently contracted Applicants.
+All questions are required for new entrant Applicants.

+11.1 Applicant must provide an overview of its system, data model, vendors, anticipated changes in key personnel and interface partners.

-- 1: Attached
+- 1: Attached,

 - 2: Not attached

 - 11.2 Applicant must submit a copy of its system lifecycle and release schedule.

-- 1: Attached - 2: Not attached - 11.3 Applicant must be prepared and able to engage with the Exchange to develop data interfaces between the Applicant's systems and the Exchange's systems, including the eligibility and enrollment system used by the Exchange, as early as May 2018.
-Applicant must confirm it will implement system(s) in order to accept and generate 834, 999, TA1, and other standard format electronic files for enrollment and premium remittance in an accurate, consistent and timely fashion and utilize the information received and transmitted for its intended purpose. - See Appendix L 834 Companion Guide v17.9.20 for detailed 834 transaction specifications. - Note: The Exchange requires QHP issuers to sign an industry-standard agreement which establishes electronic information exchange standards in order to participate in the required systems testing.
+- 1: Attached, - 2: Not attached - 11.3 Applicant must be prepared and able to engage with the Exchange to develop data interfaces between Applicant's systems and the Exchange's systems, including the eligibility and enrollment system used by the Exchange, as early as May 2018.
+Applicant must confirm it will implement system(s) in order to accept and generate Group XML, 834, 999, TA1, 820, Enrollment Reconciliation Files, and other standard format electronic files for enrollment and premium remittance in an accurate, consistent and timely fashion and utilize the information received and transmitted for its intended purpose. - See Appendix M 834 Companion Guide Design v2.2, Appendix P CCSB 820 Companion Guide Design v2.0, and Appendix Q CCSB Group XML Schema v2.1a for detailed transaction specifications. - Note: The Exchange requires Applicants to sign an industry-standard agreement which establishes electronic information exchange standards in order to participate in the required systems testing.

-11.4 Applicant must describe its ability and experience processing and resolving errors identified by a TA1 file or a 999 file as appropriate and in a timely fashion.
+- 1: Yes, confirmed, 2: No, not confirmed - 11.4 Applicant must describe its ability and any experience processing and resolving errors identified by the Reconciliation or 999 file as appropriate and in a timely fashion.
 Applicant must confirm that it has the capability to accept and complete non-electronic enrollment submissions and changes.

-- 1: Yes, confirmed, describe: [200 words] - 2: No, not confirmed, describe: [200 words] - 11.5 Applicant must communicate any testing or production changes to system configuration (URL, certification, bank information) to the Exchange in a timely fashion.
+- 1: Yes, confirmed: [200 words],

+- 2: No, not confirmed: [200 words]

+- 11.5 Applicant must communicate any testing or production changes to system configuration (URL, certification, bank information) to the Exchange in a timely fashion.